burlachenkok/exploring-python3/python3-note.md

 * The original author and contributors to the official [Python Tutorial](https://docs.python.org/3/tutorial/index.html).

 * [Modar Alfadly](https://cemse.kaust.edu.sa/cs/people/modar-alfadly) for providing in-depth PyTorch, NumPy, Python Tutorials during the course [Deep Learning for Visual Computing, CS323](https://registrar-programguide.kaust.edu.sa/2021-2022/Program-Guide/Courses/CS-Computer-Science/300/CS-323) with [prof. Bernard Ghanem](https://www.bernardghanem.com/).

+# Contributions to This Document

+If you want to contribute to any of the goals above and support further development of the document we are only open to adding you as an  *Author* in case you contributed to creating sections, or to the list of *Editors* if you want to clarify and polish the text.

+From our side, we ask you to:

+**a.** Provide short examples (or no examples)

+**b.** Provide the minimum code snippet.
+We do not want to see expressive power when you can create 5-level nested comprehension construction in one line.

+**c.** Please provide links to original sources of information.
+Original sources are documentation of language or libraries.
+The knowledge in Society tends to be spread across different communities, rather than one person knowing everything.

+**d.** For big software packages with which you gained knowledge by spending plenty of time you have two options: Either Create a short Section or create a reference to original documentation.

 # References